 Yoga has a new rising star and it doesn't come in the form of a new trend, style or technique.
-As some yogis return to the studio and others remain at home, teachers are determined to find a balance between the two.
+As some yogis return to yoga studios and others remain at home, teachers are determined to find a balance between the two.
 That's where private yoga comes in.

-Whether it's to practice outside of a group yoga class, to improve at their own pace, or to focus on a specific goal, yogis, both teacher and their students are finding great success in delivering a more personalised one to one yoga service.
-The ability to meet in person and online and offer a one to one experience has opened the door of business opportunities for yoga teachers, especially those who have already started introducing this private service into their offering.
+Whether it's to practice outside of a group yoga class, to improve at their own pace, or to focus on a specific goal, yogis, both teacher and their students are finding great success in delivering a more personalised one-to-one yoga service.
+The ability to meet in person and online and offer a one-to-one experience has opened the door to business opportunities for yoga teachers, especially those who have already started introducing this private service into their offering.

 Why private yoga?